 Beginning PMs are often afraid of the sponsor, particularly if that executive gets angry whenever he hears bad news.
 It is easy to be overly optimistic when estimating how quickly you and the team can fix a problem or recover from a harmful risk.
 It is wise to pad the recovery estimate by 25% to protect yourself from bad luck or team mistakes.
 For example, if you’ve calculated it should take 8 days to fix a problem you say, “We’ll be back on schedule in 10 days.”
 The sponsor will still be angry but will calm down when you actually achieve the recovery in 8 days.
 Making the bad news worse than it is protects you and the team from over optimism in forecasts.

-2. Hiding Problems
+2. Project Status Report Error #2: Hiding Problems

-Each status report should includra a Things I am Watching List.
-This are not variances…yet.
-But you note them and ask your stakeholders for help.
-Here is an example of a Things I am Watching list.
+Each status report should include a “Things I Am Watching” list.
+These are not variances…yet.
+But you note them and ask your stakeholders for their help.
+Here are some examples.

 - Attendance of the senior Customer Service reps at the system training sessions is less than 50%.
 I need help from the stakeholders in that division to increase the reps’ attendance.

 - The systems engineers are worried about late hardware deliveries which may cause them to overrun their estimates.
 Does any stakeholder do business with vendor XYZ?
 If so, I need to talk to you.

 You are alerting people to potential problems.
 You are also getting out in front of your team and stakeholders on these problems so they can be resolved.
 That is the image you want of the “plan ahead” and “take charge” project manager.

 2. Project Status Report Solution #2: Estimate to Complete